 During their training Registrars are continually assessed both by the supervisor and by other doctors who visit from time to time.
 During any assessment, consultations recorded by the Registrar may be critically reviewed.
 Absolute confidentiality will be maintained at all times and these reviews are only done by other doctors.

 Postgraduate medical education in the UK begins with the Foundation Programme.
 The new, two-year, structured training programme bridges the gap between medical school and specialist and GP training.
-It is now a requirement for all new UK medical school graduates embarking on their career in the UK.
+It is now a requirement for all new UK medical school graduates embarking on their careers in the UK.

 Foundation doctors are qualified doctors who have not necessarily chosen General Practice for their medical career.
-They are required to do a four month placement in order to gain experience in General Practice.
+They are required to do a four-month placement in order to gain experience in General Practice.
 They work under the direct supervision of Dr. Dua.

 We occasionally take medical students from the University of Leicester medical school.
 Students work under the direct supervision of one of our GPs.
 Occasionally there may be a medical student in attendance whilst you are having a consultation with your doctor.
 If you prefer you can ask your doctor to have the consultation without the student present.